How Internal Structure Shapes the Metallicity of Giant Exoplanets: Results

-We then examined the relation between $Z$ and $M$.
+Next, we examined the relation between $Z$ and $M$ (Fig.~\ref{fig.5}).
 In contrast to the $M_{Z}$--$M$ trend, the $Z$--$M$ relation shows a clear negative correlation.
 The ranking of models remains similar: FM predicts the highest average $Z$, followed by DCA3, DCA, and CE.
 Compared to the $M_{Z}$--$M$ relation, the data are more scattered, particularly at lower planetary masses.
-Kendall’s $\tau$ again indicates statistically significant negative correlations.

-(Table~\ref{tab.1}), although the correlation strength is weaker.
-A portion of the reduced significance likely reflects mathematical coupling from dividing by the $x$–axis variable ($Z=M_{Z}/M$), which weakens the apparent correlation and inflates p-values.
-Median p-values are still generally below 0.05, but with a modest fraction of realizations exceeding the threshold ($\sim 2\%$ for FM and DCA3, and $\sim 10$--$11\%$ for DCA and CE).
-Despite this, the correlations remain statistically compelling across all models.
+Kendall’s $\tau$ again indicates statistically significant negative correlations, although the correlation strength is weaker.
+A portion of the reduced significance may reflect mathematical coupling from dividing by the $x$–axis variable ($Z=M_{Z}/M$), which weakens the apparent correlation and inflates $p$-values.
+Median $p$-values remain generally below 0.05, but with a modest fraction of realisations exceeding the threshold ($\sim 2\%$ for FM and DCA3, and $\sim 10$--$11\%$ for DCA and CE).
+Nevertheless, the correlations remain statistically compelling across all models.

-Such a relationship has also been tested with the normalisation to the host star ($Z$/$Z_{\star}$ vs $M$).
-The results show similar trends (both in best fit and correlation tests) to those obtained for $Z$/$M$.
-Such an investigation would have been essential if we were artificially inputting anti-correlation given from the star's metallicity (especially since a model assumption is the stellar composition in the planet's atmospheric structure).
-Although recent studies \citep{Buchhave_2014, Muller_2024a} found trends between the planetary heavy element mass and the chemical composition of their host stars, the dataset used in this study does not show any correlation between $Z_{\star}$ and $M$.
+A similar relationship was tested using the normalisation to the host star ($Z$/$Z_{\star}$ vs $M$).
+The results show similar trends (both in best-fit and correlation tests) to those obtained for $Z$/$M$.
+Such an investigation would have been essential if we had artificially imposed an anti-correlation driven by the stellar metallicity (especially since one of the model assumptions is that the stellar composition reflects that the planet's atmospheric structure).
+Although recent studies \citep{Buchhave_2014, Muller_2024a} have found trends between planetary heavy-element mass and host star chemical composition, the dataset used in this study does not show any correlation between $Z_{\star}$ and $M$.